jspecify/jspecify/docs/index.rst

-jspecify: Standard Java annotations for static analysis
+JSpecify: Standard Java annotations for static analysis
 =======================================================

 Our Goal